 Perhaps his best advice for those wanting to learn ventriloquism is to buy a dummy/puppet later, but first learn to be a ventriloquist.
 Ventriloquism is the skill, the puppet is the act.
 He suggests the best book for inspiring him and pointing him in the right direction is "Modern Illusions" by Tom Palmer that includes info about ventriloquism.

 Download this podcast in an MP3 file by Clicking Here and then right click to save the file.
-You can also subscribe to the RSS feed by Clicking Here. (please note: this RSS Feed subscription system may not work with Android systems).
-Remember, you can download it through iTunes.
-See the preview page by Clicking Here.
+You can also subscribe to the RSS feed by Clicking Here.
+You can download or listen to the podcast through Stitcher by Clicking Here or through FeedPress by Clicking Here or through Tunein.com by Clicking Here.
+Remember, you can download it through the iTunes store, too.
+See the preview page by Clicking Here

 The book that included some of the best advice on ventriloquism that inspired Mike Robinson.

 A repblication of Modern Illusions by Paul Osborne